OrigamiMarie/py_hypnocube/README.md

 It is not fully-featured.

 ----- Getting Started -----
+Sorry, I haven't figured out how to do all this with Windows yet.
+My instructions apply to OS X and Ubuntu (and probably other flavors of Linux, I haven't tried them out but you can probably blunder along and work it out).

 *  You will need Python version 2 (not 3).
 *  You will also need pip.
 If you're running Python >= 2.7.9, it's already installed.
 If you're running an earlier version of Python, follow the instructions here https://pip.pypa.io/en/latest/installing.html